Long Island Sound Futures Fund 2021 Request for Proposals

 - Watershed planning that addresses eutrophication-related water quality problems and identifies potential projects.
-Take a look at the Handbook for Developing Watershed Plans.
+Plans should include EPA’s nine elements -- see the Handbook for Developing Watershed Plans.

-- Riparian forested buffer and channel bank vegetation enhancement to slow and intercept polluted surface runoff.
+- Riparian and forested buffer and channel bank vegetation enhancement to slow and intercept polluted surface runoff.

-- Stream channel re-connection to historic floodplains and adjacent wetlands to promote nutrient removal.
+- Stream channel reconnection to historic floodplains and adjacent wetlands to promote nutrient removal and reduce erosion.

-- In-stream restoration to increase nutrient processing, and to reduce mitigate erosion.
+- In-stream restoration to increase nutrient processing, and to reduce erosion.

-- Replacing or right-sizing culverts or otherwise improving road and stream crossings in order to reduce downstream erosion.
+- Replacing or right-sizing culverts or otherwise improving road and stream crossings in order to reduce downstream erosion of nutrients.

-- Technical assistance to engage rural landowners and farmers in design and delivery of nitrogen reduction or prevention projects.
+- Technical assistance to engage rural landowners and farmers in design and delivery of nitrogen prevention projects.

-- Projects that address upland agricultural runoff through farm-scale conservation systems and solutions.
-This includes efforts to reduce water quality impacts through the implementation of best management practices that reduce pollution at the farm scale.
+- Addressing agricultural runoff through farm-scale conservation systems and solutions, including efforts to reduce water quality impacts through best management practices.
 Examples:

 - Soil health practices and management systems that combine improved tillage and/or pasture management, cover crops, crop and livestock rotations, and other practices to increase soil fertility while improving the capacity of crops and soils to reduce runoff and increase nutrient uptake.

 - Precision nutrient management systems that fine-tune the rate, source, method, and timing of nutrient applications to maintain or increase crop yields, minimize nutrient input costs and nutrient losses to surface and groundwater.